vinaldsz/skill-Xchange/README.md

 #### Why it demonstrates declarative programming:

 - The JSX syntax describes what the UI should look like based on the location.pathname condition.
-- React handles the underlying DOM manipulation, so you don’t need to write imperative code to show or hide elements.
+- React takes care of efficiently updating the DOM when state or props change.

 ## 🛠️ Design Patterns